 In exchange for the \$117.5 million in total funding from NovaQuest, Dermavant agreed to make fixed payments to NovaQuest under the NovaQuest Agreement upon regulatory approval of tapinarof.
 For each of the atopic dermatitis and psoriasis indications, Dermavant is required to make quarterly payments to NovaQuest totaling \$176.3 million per indication over a six-year period following regulatory approval of tapinarof for the applicable indication in the United States.
 In the event that Dermavant receives regulatory approval for one indication, and Dermavant terminates the development of the other indication for any reason other than a Technical Failure (as defined below), then Dermavant will be required to make the above-referenced quarterly payments to NovaQuest up to \$440.6 million over a 15-year period for the approved indication, which are referred to as 15-year Payments.
 A Technical Failure is deemed to occur for an indication if the development program for such indication is terminated due to (1) significant safety concerns, (2) material adverse developments or (3) the receipt by Dermavant of a complete response letter or a final non-approval letter from the FDA is expected to result in significant delay in or cost to reach commercialization for the applicable indication.
 In addition, Dermavant is required to make up to \$141.0 million in payments to NovaQuest upon achievement of certain commercial milestones.
-In the event that Dermavant is required to start making 15-year Payments, then Dermavant has the right to offset such amounts by up to \$88.1 million of the commercial milestone payments, will be used first to offset the commercial milestone payments).
+In the event that Dermavant is required to start making 15-year Payments, then Dermavant has the right to offset such amounts by up to \$88.1 million of the commercial milestone payments, with such offset being applied to the quarterly payments in reverse chronological order (such that the final quarterly payments owed will be used first to offset the commercial milestone payments).
 The NovaQuest Agreement does not contain any royalty payment requirements on commercialization of tapinarof.
-Upon receiving FDA approval for the psoriasis indication, Dermavant made its first quarterly payment of \$7.3 million under the NovaQuest Agreement in May 2022 and has made cumulative quarterly payments totaling \$36.7 million as of June 30, 2023.
+Upon receiving FDA approval for the psoriasis indication, Dermavant made its first quarterly payment of \$7.3 million

 At issuance, the Company concluded that certain features of the long-term debt would be considered derivatives that would require bifurcation.
 In lieu of bifurcating various features in the agreement, the Company has elected the fair value option for this financial instrument and records the changes in the fair value within the statements of operations at the end of each reporting period.
 Direct costs and fees related to the debt issued under the NovaQuest Agreement were recognized in earnings.
-As of June 30, 2023 and March 31, 2023, the fair value of the debt was \$214.6 million and \$207.6 million, respectively.
-Refer to Note 12, "Fair Value Measurements" for additional details regarding the fair value measurement.
+As of September 30, 2023 and March 31, 2023, the fair value of the debt was \$217.0 million and \$207.6 million, respectively.
+Refer to Note 13, "Fair Value Measurements" for additional details regarding the fair value measurement.